pwndbg/pwndbg/README.md

 ## Why?

 Vanilla GDB is terrible to use for reverse engineering and exploit development.
 Typing `x/g30x $esp` is not fun, and does not  confer much information.
-The year is 2018 and GDB still lacks a hexdump command.
+The year is 2019 and GDB still lacks a hexdump command!
 GDB's syntax is arcane and difficult to approach.
 Windbg users are completely lost when they occasionally need to bump into GDB.

 ## What?